vectorlink-ai/writings/entries/ai-future/AI_and_the_Future_of_Work.md

 At [VectorLink.ai](https://vectorlink.ai) we have been performing experiments with LLMs with the aim of automating or improving various data management processes.
 Specifically we've had a lot of success with improving outcomes for difficult record matching problems (see: [LLMs and machine learning for record matching](https://vectorlink.ai/blog/leveraging-llms-and-machine-learning-for-record-matching/), [LLM Classifier Bootstrapping](https://vectorlink.ai/blog/llm-classifier-bootstrapping/), [Entity Resolution across human languages](https://vectorlink.ai/blog/ai-entity-resolution-bridging-records/)).

-The use of vector embeddings and the language capabilties of LLMs have openned up a huge range of new potential applications, many of which would have been complete science fiction only 10 years ago.
+The use of vector embeddings and the language capabilities of LLMs have opened up a huge range of new potential applications, many of which would have been complete science fiction only 10 years ago.

 This is going to have profound impacts and not only in data management, but also in the nature of IT employment, and society more generally.
 Profound change is profoundly disruptive, and since luck favours the prepared, we would do well to have a bit of a think about the kinds of changes that will happen.
 There will be big opportunities, but also grave dangers for companies that do not adapt.